How to program Arduino Pro Mini

 Step 3

 Now, remove the RX and TX jumper wires.
-After, upload the empty sketch to the Arduino UNO board.
+Then upload the empty sketch to the Arduino UNO board.
 After, reconnect the RX and TX jumpers.

 Step 4